 This article follows on from “The Public Perception of DJs” and focuses on the actual enjoyment of DJ’ing.

-As mentioned in that article, the perception of Wedding DJs is often pretty poor with some people thinking that all wedding DJs play tracks along the lines of Agadoo, Jive Bunny and the Birdie song all night and babble inanely between every song cracking jokes in poor taste.
-I know a lot of top class DJs that concentrate on the wedding market and know that perception to be very inaccurate, although the description of DJs given in the opening sentence do still exist and are often the DJs that do it for a bit of cash in hand, have no insurance, don’t have any type of contract/booking form and aren’t really bothered whether their clients have a great day or not.
+As mentioned in that article, the perception of Wedding DJs is often pretty poor with some people thinking all wedding DJs play tracks like Agadoo, Jive Bunny and the Birdie song all night and babble inanely between every song cracking jokes in poor taste.
+I know a lot of top class DJs that concentrate on the wedding market and know that perception to be very inaccurate, although the description of DJs given in the opening sentence do still exist and are often the DJs that do it for a bit of cash in hand, have no insurance, don’t have any contract/booking form and aren’t really bothered whether or not their clients have a great day.